 During my tenure as a child and family therapist, I witnessed firsthand human developmental theory and attachment theory at play.
 Many years of working with children and their families has helped me learn how we develop our capacity to give and receive love and how we learn to relate to ourselves.
 It also led me to develop profound appreciation for the relentless willpower and creativity of humans to live and survive, even in the most devastating of circumstances.
 This experience has laid the foundation for my current practice with adult individuals and couples.

-Amongst the therapeutic approaches I have studied, Gestalt therapy and Internal Family Systems therapy have had a profound impact on me professionally and personally.
+Amongst the therapeutic approaches I have studied, contemporary relational Gestalt therapy and Internal Family Systems therapy have had a profound impact on me professionally and personally.
 Contrary to traditional methods that tend to focus on pathology, both the Gestalt and the Internal Family Systems approach are empowerment-based.
 This is not about “fixing” someone.
 It is about nurturing our innate internal resources, including our ability to grow, while healing the parts of us that got bruised in our quest to survive.
 Both approaches aim to help people become whole and authentic.
 I believe that authenticity arises from taking ownership of all aspects of ourselves including our vulnerabilities that is inherent to humans.
 It is with empowerment-based approaches that people become compassionate toward themselves and others, come to own all facets of ourselves, and then reach the state of wholeness.

 Throughout my career, I have had the pleasure of working with people from all backgrounds, ethnicities, cultures, genders, sexual-orientations, religions and ages.
 Being bilingual (English/Japanese) and multicultural puts me in a unique position allowing me to think outside the box and to be keenly aware of people’s unique individual experiences in the given contexts of their lives.
 Through these experiences I have had working with my clients, however, I have learned a universal truth: